DouglasJost/djost-aspnetcore-webapi-app/README.md

 * Added input validate by using System.ComponentModel.DataAnnotations.
 Future enhancement is to use FluentValidation.

 * Added NuGet package Asp.Versioning.Mvc to support versioning of controller end points via the route.

+* Added Entity Framework Core and EF Core Power Tools.

+  All application domain entities referenced by Entity Framework Core are contained in the AppDomainEntities project.
+Please note, Database First approach was used to initially create the entity classes.

+  Entity Framework Core logic is contained in the AppDomainEntityFramework project.
+This is where the migrations and the DbContext.cs file are located.
+A README file is included in the project root, which has the PowerShell (Package Manager) and CLI commands to scaffold the DbContext for db first approach.
+Migration commands that have been run are also included in the README file.

+  With respect to Entity Framework Core and ASP.NET Core DI, a design decision was made not to have DI manage the DbContext.
+Instead it is the responsibility of the Parent Service to manage the DbContext.
+This is why the "MyClassName: IMyClassName" classes are registered as Transient and "builder.Services.AddDbContext()" statement is not included in Program.cs.
+Please reference MusicCollectionDbContext.cs where this reasoning is explained and for an example of how the DbContext should be managed.